Updated: August, 2022

-People born before 2006 know what it’s like to engage in the social world without a portable device.
-Individuals born since the launch of the iPhone in 2007 and the iPad in 2010 may have had a different experience, one where digital screens were and are part of their daily social environments.
-As a result, more and more people find it difficult to figure out when to socially attend to the broader social landscapes in their world versus when to attend to what appears on their portable digital screen.
-Compounding matters, many school districts have adopted academic instruction that incorporates digital devices into classroom learning.
-While at face value this may seem positive, mainstream teachers share with us their growing personal challenges in getting their students to pay attention to them when they are in competition with digital information delivered through these portable screens.
-Students with digital devices often find their way to websites that are more fun, more interesting, more engaging than doing what’s assigned or listening to the teacher talk, or when needing to manage themselves during group interactions.
-Yet, without this live interaction, with its twists and turns that require students to think quickly and flexibly, they are missing out on opportunities to engage in social information processing and practice core social competencies.
+To complicate this point, many school districts have adopted digital devices for all students.
+While at face value this may seem positive, teachers report growing challenges in getting their students to engage in groups and teaching time when there is digital competition.
+Students find their way to websites that are more fun, more interesting, more engaging than doing the assignment, or listening to the teacher talk, or engaging in group interactions.
+Yet, without practice in face-to-face interactions, with its twists and turns that require students to think quickly and flexibly, they are missing out on opportunities to engage in social information processing and practice core social competencies.

-While this should come as no surprise to any of us who work with students, it’s important to recognize that the brain does not multi-task well.
 This digital competition for attention clearly has an impact on the social learner as it blocks engagement beginning with the most basic social competency: social attention.
-As we mentioned earlier, if students can't (or won't) attend socially, they won't learn to interpret a situation, problem solve it, or figure out an appropriate response.
+As we mentioned earlier, if students can't (or don't) attend socially, they will struggle to interpret a situation, problem solve it, or figure out a response.
 Eyes focused on a screen are eyes missing social clues and cues from the environment.
-Brains focused on a two-dimensional, pre-decided image on a screen are brains that are missing out on opportunities to engage in the constantly changing world around us.
+Brains focused on a screen are brains that are missing out on opportunities to engage in the constantly changing social world.

 Explore our many free articles and webinars, in addition to our core information for interventionists and developmentally based teaching concepts and strategies for individuals of different ages.
 Just as each of our social minds continues to expand over our lifetime, so too does the Social Thinking Methodology expand to meet your changing needs.